 GeneCards Summary for HBE1 Gene

 HBE1 (Hemoglobin Subunit Epsilon 1) is a Protein Coding gene.
 Diseases associated with HBE1 include Hemoglobin E Disease and Beta-Thalassemia.
-Among its related pathways are Factors involved in megakaryocyte development and platelet production and Response to elevated platelet cytosolic Ca2+.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Factors involved in megakaryocyte development and platelet production.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxygen binding.
 An important paralog of this gene is ENSG00000284931.

 UniProtKB/Swiss-Prot Summary for HBE1 Gene